plotly/dash-alternative-viz/README.md

 # dash-alternative-viz

 In `dash-core-components`, the `dcc.Graph` component uses standard [Plotly](https://plot.ly/python) figures.

 Dash’s [component plugin system](https://dash.plot.ly/plugins) provides a toolchain to create Dash components from any JavaScript-based library.
-`dash-alternative-viz` is a Dash component library that provides Dash interfaces to Altair, matplotlib (or any compatible system like Seaborn, Pandas.plot, Plotnine and others!), and Bokeh (with or without HoloViews).
+`dash-alternative-viz` is a proof-of-concept Dash component library that provides Dash interfaces to Altair, matplotlib (or any compatible system like Seaborn, Pandas.plot, Plotnine and others!), and Bokeh (with or without HoloViews).
 Note that the Plotly graphing interface is available in the `dash_core_components` library as `dcc.Graph`.